blockchyp/developer-docs/docs/sdk-guide/index.rst

 could be sent to the terminal or the gateway, depending on context.
 If the charge transaction includes a token, mag stripe, or primary account number; the transaction can (and must) be routed directly to the gateway.
-But in most cases, the transaction only has a terminal name or IP address, the transaction will need to be sent to a terminal.
+But in most cases, the transaction only has a terminal name or IP address, and the transaction will need to be sent to a terminal.

 [Terminal Route Diagram]